 Alison Renna is a PhD candidate studying the history of ideas.
-In her dissertation, “The Symbiotic Mind: A History of Religion, Ecology, and the Microbial World,” she writes about the ways religion, social theory, philosophy, ecology, neuroscience, and psychology shaped one another through the twentieth century, beginning with the birth of information theory in the 1940s and ending with research into the human microbiome-brain connection in the 2010s.
+In her dissertation “The Symbiotic Mind” she writes about the ways theories of cognition and images of the natural world shaped one another in the twentieth century, beginning with the birth of information theory in the 1940s and ending with research into the human microbiome-brain connection in the 2010s.
 Alison’s dissertation is co-directed by Noreen Khawaja and Joanna Radin.

 Alison earned a Masters of Philosophy in Religious Studies at Yale in 2021, a Masters of Arts in the History of Science and Medicine at Yale in 2020, and a Bachelor of Arts in Science, Technology, and Society and Religious Studies from Franklin and Marshall College in 2018, summa cum laude.
-Her work at Yale has been funded by a Stephen and Clara A. Condict Fellowship and by the National Science Foundation.
+Her work at Yale has been funded by a Stephen and Clara A. Condict Fellowship.

-Science and Technology Studies; History of Philosophy; History of Ecology; American Religion; Consciousness Studies; Metaphysics.
+Science and Technology Studies; Philosophy of History; History of Ecology; American Religion; Consciousness Studies; Metaphysics.